Tradescantia pallida (Purple Heart Plant) Indoor Care, Propagation, Problems and Solutions

 If you are looking to add the gorgeous Purple Heart Plants to your collection, you may obtain them online from Etsy (Link to Etsy).

-Purple Heart Plant does best under bright indirect light (filtered light), average warmth of 18-270C, moderate humidity of 50-55% and moderately moist, fertile, well-drained, all purpose soil coupled with fortnightly feeding during the growing season.
+Care for Tradescantia pallida indoors, entails giving it bright indirect light (filtered light), average warmth of 18-270C, moderate humidity of 50-55% and moderately moist, fertile, well-drained soil coupled with fortnightly feeding during the growing season.

 Purple Heart Plant, Tradescantia pallida